BECOMING A RETREAT PARTICIPANT

-The Next Step Retreat is made up of roughly 60 participants (both undergraduate and graduate students) and a team of 14 facilitators who work in teams of two to lead small groups of 5-6 participants through the retreat experience.
-Selected each November, participants are expected to participate in all retreat prep meetings in early December.
+The Social Justice Grounding Retreat is made up of roughly 25 participants (both undergraduate and graduate students) and a team of 5-10 facilitators.
+Selected each fall semester, participants are expected to participate in all retreat prep meetings in early December and January.

 Roles and Expectations